HYPERNETS/hypernets_tools/README.md

 ![Hypernets Logo](hypernets/resources/img/logo.png)

-## Instructions :
+## Instructions - for USB:

+Plug the USB cable between the rugged PC and the "config port" of the Yocto-Pictor, then:
 ```sh
 wget https://raw.githubusercontent.com/HYPERNETS/hypernets_tools/beta/install/EE_hypernets_installer.sh
 chmod +x EE_hypernets_installer.sh
 sudo ./EE_hypernets_installer.sh
 ```
+You should be able to connect to the Yocto-Hub Webpage :
+> localhost:4444

+And disable the Wi-Fi (Airplane mode).

+## Note about instrument baudrate :
-Note : by default instrument uses baudrate of 115200.
+Instrument uses baudrate of 115200.
 Setting instrument baud rate to higher value will reduce acquisition time, but instrument becomes more sensitive to electronic noise.
 CRC errors are reported if noise is detected on communications line.
 Driver will retry command 5 times before failing.
 Generally we would suggest trying higher baud rates while observing if there are no CRC errors reported in log file.
 Frequent CRC errors should not be a problem unless same packet fails 5 times in a row.
 Then we would suggest reducing baud rate until such failures stop.
 Top-end baud rate use requires shielded cabling.

-## New set of commands :
+## New set of commands:

 ```sh
 # Launch the GUI